jbordoe/Collab/README.txt

 If your extension is valid, its icon appears next to the address bar, and information about the extension appears in the extensions page

-You should see a new little icon in the top right of chrome, saying 'hello' Click on this to display a little popup window.
+You should see a new little icon in the top right of chrome, a coloured swirly rainbow Click on this to display a little popup window.
 Place a search item in the textbox and click search, this should open up a new window with the google search results.
 In the backround, it activates the listeners which will gather data on pages visted.